opeeyum/CS_Subjects/FileSystem_DB.md

 ![](/Images/states_of_transaction.png)

 ## Concurrency Problems
-Sometime concurrent execution of several transaction leads to porblems termed as Concurrency problems, which are following:
+Sometime concurrent execution of several transaction leads to problems termed as Concurrency problems, which are following:
 - **Dirty Read** : Reading the value of a variable for some operation but value of the variable gets updated after read.
-- **Unrepeatable Read problem** : Multiple read on same variable giving the new value upon every read.
+- **Unrepeatable Read problem** : Multiple read operation on same variable giving the new value upon every read.
 - **Lost Update** : Changes made by one transaction(s) getting overridden by some other transaction.
 - **Phantom Tuple**: Trying to perform some operation on a variable that doesn't exists (deleted by some other transaction).
 - **Incorrect Summary Problem**: While performing aggregate function(s) of variables, value(s) getting updated concurrently.